 - Before data for an election can be placed on any memory card for an optical scan tabulator, central count scanner, or ballot marking device, the data contained on the memory card from any previous election must be removed under the guidelines of the relevant voting system.
-Ensure that media has been fully formatted before using the media for L&A testing. - Inspect all media devices and ensure that they are formatted, labeled and numbered appropriately. - Label the media device with the name of the poll (e.g., precinct name, absentee, mail-in, provisional).
-It is a best practice to make the marking and labelling as evident as possible.
-For example, write the precinct name/number, and device name clearly.
-As a best practice, use different colored labels for primary and redundant (back-up) media.

-- Download the election information to the media devices according to the voting systems manufacturer's instruction. - Create a media device for each precinct scanner or central scanner that will be used in the election.
+Ensure that media has been fully formatted. - □ Inspect all media devices and ensure that they are labelled and numbered appropriately. - Label the media device with the name of the poll (e.g. precinct name, absentee, mail-in, provisional).
+It is best practice to make the marking and labelling as evident as possible.
+For example, write the precinct name/number, device name etc. clearly.
+As a best practice, use different colored labels for primary and redundant (back-up) media. - Download the election information to the media devices according to the voting systems manufacturer's instruction. - Create a media device for each precinct scanner or central scanner that will be used in the election.